Home » Budapest » Gellert Spa tickets

 What to bring to Gellert Spa Baths

-Here is a list of things you must take along when you visit Gellert Spa Baths, the most luxurious thermal pools in Budapest.
+Here is a list of things you must take along when you visit Gellert Spa Baths, the most luxurious thermal pool in Budapest.

 Soap and shampoo: The showers at this Spa don’t have complimentary soap or shampoo dispensers.

-Waterproof wallets / purse: Since you will spend most of your time at this Budapest attraction in water, there is no harm in bringing along a waterproof wallet or purse.
+Waterproof wallets/purse: Since you will spend most of your time in the water at this Budapest attraction, there is no harm in bringing along a waterproof wallet or purse.

-Since your ticket will include a locker or a cabin, you also have the choice of leaving your valuables in them safely.
+Since your ticket will include a locker or a cabin, you can also leave your valuables in them safely.

 Swimming cap: The thermal pools don’t need swimming caps.
 But if you plan to do laps in the cooler swimming pool, a cap is a must.